Canis Major: Stars

+The constellation Canis Major showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 Also called Aludra, Eta Canis Majoris is a blue-white supergiant of spectral type B5Ia with a luminosity 176,000 times and diameter around 80 times that of the Sun.
 Classified as an Alpha Cygni type variable star, Aludra varies in brightness from magnitude 2.38 to 2.48 over a period of 4.7 days.
 It is located 1120 light-years away.
 To the west of Adhara lies 3.0-magnitude Zeta Canis Majoris or Furud, around 362 light-years distant from Earth.
 It is a spectroscopic binary, whose components orbit each other every 1.85 years, the combined spectrum indicating a main star of spectral type B2.5V.

 Between these stars and Sirius lie Omicron^{1}, Omicron^{2}, and Pi Canis Majoris.
 Omicron^{2} is a massive supergiant star about 21 times as massive as the Sun.
 Only 7 million years old, it has exhausted the supply of hydrogen at its core and is now processing helium.
 It is an Alpha Cygni variable that undergoes periodic non-radial pulsations, which cause its brightness to cycle from magnitude 2.93 to 3.08 over a 24.44-day interval.
 Omicron^{1} is an orange K-type supergiant of spectral type K2.5Iab that is an irregular variable star, varying between apparent magnitudes 3.78 and 3.99.
 Around 18 times as massive as the Sun, it shines with 65,000 times its luminosity.

 North of Sirius lie Theta and Mu Canis Majoris, Theta being the most northerly star with a Bayer designation in the constellation.
 Around 8 billion years old, it is an orange giant of spectral type K4III that is around as massive as the Sun but has expanded to 30 times the Sun's diameter.
 Mu is a multiple star system located around 1244 light-years distant, its components discernible in a small telescope as a 5.3-magnitude yellow-hued and 7.1-magnitude bluish star.
 The brighter star is a giant of spectral type K2III, while the companion is a main sequence star of spectral type B9.5V.
 Nu^{1} Canis Majoris is a yellow-hued giant star of magnitude 5.7, 278 light-years away; it is at the threshold of naked-eye visibility.
 It has a companion of magnitude 8.1.